hyundai-robotics/doc-hi6-ladder-edit/book.md

 The editing method is similar to HRLadder, a dedicated ladder editing PC software for Hyundai Robotics.
 Therefore, users who have experience editing ladder programs using HRLadder will be able to quickly familiarize themselves with the function through this manual.

-HRLadder can be downloaded by searching for it on the Hyundai Robotics website (https://www.hd-hyundairobotics.com/main) - Customer Support - Download Center.
+- HRLadder can be downloaded by searching for it on the Hyundai Robotics website (https://www.hd-hyundairobotics.com/main) - Customer Support - Download Center.
-For instructions on how to use HRLadder, please refer to the user manual linked in the help menu of HRLadder.
+- For instructions on how to use HRLadder, please refer to the user manual linked in the help menu of HRLadder.

-{% hint style="info" %} For information on the Hi6 controller settings, relays, and the built-in PLC, please refer to the [ Hi6 Embedded PLC Manual](https://hrbook-hrc.web.app/#/view/doc-hi6-embedded-plc/korean/README) 를 참조하시기 바랍니다.
+{% hint style="info" %} For information on the Hi6 controller settings, relays, and the built-in PLC, please refer to the [ Hi6 Embedded PLC Manual](https://hrbook-hrc.web.app/#/view/doc-hi6-embedded-plc/korean/README)

 {% endhint %}
 # 2. Starting Ladder Edit